 What are the best things to eat in the South of France?

 3. If you spot it, try a slice of pissaladière.
-This half-Mediterranean, half-French pizza has a thick, doughy base that’s covered in heaps of sautéed onions, anchovies and olives.
+This half-Mediterranean, half-French pizza has a thick, doughy base covered in heaps of sautéed onions, anchovies and olives.

-Read about the top five wine and food tours in Bordeaux here, or check out our blog on the Best wine experiences in the South of France.
+Read about the top five wine and food tours in Bordeaux here, or check out our blog on the best wine experiences in the South of France.

 South of France for families

-While the South of France is perhaps best known for its fresh produce, fine wines and ancient sights, it also makes a perfect place for your family holiday – you’ll be surprised by the wealth of things to do with kids all year round!
+While the South of France is perhaps best known for its fresh produce, fine wines, and ancient sights, it is also a perfect place for a family holidayyou’ll be surprised by the wealth of things to do with kids all year round!

-1. A fantastic way to both entertain and educate kids of all ages, the Monaco Aquarium offers a chance to get up close and personal with all the creatures of the deep, from sharks to stingrays and so much more.
+Fruit picking1.
+A fantastic way to both entertain and educate kids of all ages, the Monaco Aquarium offers a chance to get up close and personal with all the creatures of the deep, from sharks to stingrays and so much more.

 2. Fruit picking at Domaine Natura is a great excuse to get younger kids out in the open air and teach them about where our food comes from in a fun way – not to mention being able to munch on the freshest fruit while you’re at it!

-3. What kid doesn’t love to a trip to visit some animals?
+3. What kid doesn’t love a trip to visit some animals?
 Parc Zoologique has a relaxed, park-like feel, and with over 90 species of animals, there’s plenty to see.
 Take a picnic lunch and enjoy some time by the lake in the sunshine.

 5. Fancy a blast from the past?
-Visit Europe’s largest dinosaur museum, Meze Dinosaur Museum.
-Found in the middle of a paleontological site, the exhibits and museum onsite are great, but nothing compares to the life-size dino replicas that inhabit the park!
+Visit Europe’s largest dinosaur museum, Meze Dinosaur MuseumFound in the middle of a paleontological site, the exhibits and museum onsite are great, but nothing compares to the life-size dino replicas that inhabit the park!

 Best walks in South of France

 These South of France trails are just the ticket if you feel like stretching your legs in the great outdoors.
-Accessible by amateurs of all ages, they’re ideal for seeing some fantastic sights.
+Accessible to amateurs of all ages, they’re ideal for seeing some fantastic sights.
 Just pack proper footwear – and don’t forget the picnic!

-1. Going Underground
+French Riviera1.
+Going Underground

 Where: Cave of Rouffignac, Dordogne